 What is Neuronal Ceroid Lipofuscinosis, CLN6-related?

-Neuronal ceroid lipofuscinoses (NCL), also called Batten disease, are a group of inherited diseases that cause degeneration of the brain, leading to progressive loss of mental and motor skills.
-There are several forms of NCL, largely differentiated by the gene responsible and the age at which symptoms begin.
-NCL, CLN6-related, is caused by harmful genetic changes (mutations) in the CLN6 gene, and it typically results in late-infantile NCL (LINCL) or adult-onset NCL.
+Neuronal ceroid lipofuscinoses (NCL) is a group of inherited diseases that cause a loss of brain cells.
+This leads to progressive loss of mental and motor skills.
+There are several forms of NCL.
+The differences between the forms are due to the gene responsible and the age at which symptoms begin.
+NCL, CLN6-related, is caused by harmful genetic changes (variants) in the CLN6 gene, and it typically results in late-infantile NCL (LINCL) or adult-onset NCL.

 Late-Infantile Neuronal Ceroid-Lipofuscinosis

-The symptoms of LINCL commonly begin between three and eight years of age.
+The symptoms of LINCL commonly begin between two and eight years of age.
 Early symptoms often include seizures, vision loss, and difficulty controlling movements.
 Other symptoms include jerking movements, mental decline, and speech problems.
-In general, most children with LINCL will lose all motor skills and vision by 4 to 10 years of age.
+Most children with LINCL will lose all motor skills and vision by 4 to 10 years of age.

 Adult-Onset Neuronal Ceroid-Lipofuscinosis